OpenSlides/OpenSlides/docs/en/about.rst

 - Sort item via drag and drop in the agenda (sub items possible)
 - Mark item as completed
 - Hide item in the projector view
-- Generate PDF of agenda
+- Generate agenda as pdf
 - Current time on the projector view

   |agenda-overview|_   |beamer-agenda-overview|_